Ramana-Raja/Churn-prediction-azure/README.md

     ├── daemonset/                  # contains node-exporter.yaml and promtail.ymal
     ├── deployments/                # contains yaml files of grafana, loki, prometheus, monitoring.py, tempo ├── PersistentVolumeClaims/     # contians PersistentVolumeClaims for storing grafana, loki, promethesus and promtail data
-    └── service/                    # contains service fo grafana, loki, monitor, node-exporter, prometheus, tempo so that they can communicate with each other.
+    ├── service/                    # contains service fo grafana, loki, monitor, node-exporter, prometheus, tempo so that they can communicate with each other.
+    └── namespace.yaml              # For creating "monitoring" namespace

 ```